GlobalWallet/Docs/_notifications/notifications-signature.md

     📌 The x-signature header is provided with the expected result hash.

     #### How to obtain the signature
-    - ##### Get the json notification payload from the request and stringify it and encode using base64.
+    - ##### Get the json notification payload from the request.

-    - ##### The result must will be used with your secret password to calculate the signature hash using HMAC algorithm with sha256.
+    - ##### Use your secret password to calculate the signature hash using HMAC algorithm with sha256.

-    - ##### Compare the result with the one provided on the x-signature header.
+    - ##### Encode the HMAC result using base64 and compare the result with the one provided on the x-signature header.

     - ##### Both hashes must match in order to consider the notification as valid.